 Repair, restoration or replacement work on exterior and interior components in the following categories is eligible: cladding; crown; doors and windows; balconies, staircases and railings; roof; bathroom; kitchen; electrical panel; heating system; basement and landscaping of the backyard.
 The first table in the section "Assistance" provides a few examples of eligible work with the amount granted for each.

-The targeted components must be completely renovated or replaced unless they include elements which do not warrant repair.
+The targeted components must be completely renovated or replaced.
 For instance, work on the windows and doors of the façades should result in the replacement of all windows and doors on that façade.
 Likewise, a bathroom renovation should result in a full update, including the replacement of wall and floor coverings and plumbing fixtures.

 The program encourages owners to restore components with heritage value instead of replacing them.